G-ram/HAWK/text/HAWKFinalReport.md

 * `while`
 * `return`

-#### 3.1.5 Constants
+#### 3.1.5 Literals

-There are four types of constants, described in detail below.
+There are four types of literals, described in detail below.

 ##### 3.1.5.A Integer Constants